DouglasHutchful1/4PF-GameTECH/README.md

 ## Game Engine Overview

 The game engine is built using openGL and C++ and is cross-platform.
 It has been tested on Windows and Linux.
-It is designed to be modular and extensible.
 It uses the Entity-Component-System (ECS) architecture to model the game entities.

 To build the game engine from source, you could follow the same steps as the ones used to build the game.